codex-academy/FerryKata/part1.md

 Cars are allowed onto the Ferry using the `board` method.
 If the ferry is not full yet the `board` method returns 'accepted'.
 If there are enough people or cars on the Ferry already, the `board` method should return 'rejected'.

 The Ferry class instance should keep track of the number of people and cars on the Ferry using the `people_count` and `car_count` properties.
+If you are doing this in Java create getters for `PeopleCount` and `CarCount` - no setters required.